project-gemmi/gemmi/docs/cif-parser.rst

 (in case someone comes here when looking for a serialization format)

-STAR is a human-readable data serialization format (think XML or YAML, but also ASN.1) widely used in molecular-structure sciences.
+STAR is a human-readable data serialization format (think XML or JSON) that happens to be known and used only in molecular-structure sciences.

-CIF (Crystallographic Information File) -- a standard file format in crystallography -- is basically a restricted variant of STAR.
+CIF (Crystallographic Information File) -- a file format used in crystallography -- is a restricted derivative of STAR.
 It is restricted in features (to make implementation easier), but also imposes arbitrary limits -- for example on the line length.